scottslowe/weblog/content/post/2019-09-09-consuming-preexisting-aws-infrastructure-with-cluster-api.md

 The first option is exactly as described in [the previous post on HA clusters][xref-1], so I won't repeat it here.

 The second option is only available in the case of having CAPA consume pre-existing infrastructure, because only in such cases will the subnet IDs be known in advance.
-To add the subnet ID to the Machine YAML specification would look something like this:
+To add the subnet ID to the Machine YAML specification would look something like this (this example is for CAPI v1apha1; the full "path" in the YAML manifest changes for CAPI v1alpha2):

 ```yaml
 spec: